IMAF Approved Installer — London & the South East

 Our Managing Director sits as a BSI committee member.
 We are BAFE and SSAIB accredited, ISO 9001 registered, and ECA members.
 We have been installing and maintaining fire and security systems since 2006.
 The IMAF panel registration is new; the competence behind it is not.

 Registered on the Homes England IMAF supplier panel.
-One of a limited number of firms cleared to provide IMAF-compliant quotes and undertake funded installation work in England.
-This is required for your building to access IMAF grant funding.
+One of a limited number of firms cleared to provide IMAF-compliant quotes and undertake funded waking watch replacement installation work across London and England.
+This registration is required for your building to access IMAF grant funding.

 Accredited Hyfire Taurus installer.
 Trained in TauREX commissioning and maintenance workflows — including the radio survey, off-site programming, and on-site EasyScan link-up process specific to this platform.